Placement and Allocation of Virtual Network Functions: Multi-dimensional Case: Challenges of Multi-VPRA

 \subsection{Hardness}

-In \cite[Theorem 1]{sallam2019joint}, it is shown that for the basic-VPRA problem, both subproblems \eqref{eq:allocation} and \eqref{eq:placement} are NP-hard.
+In \cite[Theorem 1]{sallam2021joint}, it is shown that for the basic-VPRA problem, both subproblems \eqref{eq:allocation} and \eqref{eq:placement} are NP-hard.
 The NP-hardness results can be easily extended to the multi-dimensional case considered here.
 Therefore, we simply state the hardness results in the following lemma without proofs. \begin{lemma} The resource allocation subproblem \eqref{eq:allocation} and the placement subproblem \eqref{eq:placement} are both NP-hard. \end{lemma}

 In addition, the placement subproblem of the basic-VPRA has been shown to be non-submodular \cite[Section IV.
-B]{sallam2019joint}.
+B]{sallam2021joint}.
 Similarly, the non-submodularity result can also be easily extended to the multi-dimensional case.
-In order to develop efficient algorithms for the basic-VPRA, the work of \cite{sallam2019joint} employs a relaxation of the problem that allows partially processed flows to be counted in the objective function.
-The relaxation allows one to prove submodularity of the placement subproblem and to design efficient algorithms for the basic-VPRA.
-However, in the sequel, we will explain that the same framework and algorithms cannot be applied directly to solve the multi-VPRA problem.
+In order to develop efficient algorithms for the basic-VPRA, the work of \cite{sallam2021joint} employs a simple relaxation method that allows any portion of a partially processed flow to be counted in the objective function.
+That is, the objective function in Eq.~\eqref{eq:objectiveJ_1} becomes $\sum_{f\in \F} \sum_{v \in \V_f \cap \U} x_f^v$.
+Such a simple relaxation allows one to prove submodularity of the placement subproblem and to design efficient algorithms for the basic-VPRA.
+However, in the sequel, we will explain why the same framework and algorithms cannot be directly applied to solve the multi-VPRA problem we consider.

 The first challenge is that a similar relaxation of the basic-VPRA does not admit an efficient placement algorithm with performance guarantees for the multi-VPRA problem.
 The reason is that the objective function of the relaxed placement subproblem of the basic-VPRA problem can be shown to be equivalent to the maximum flow problem, which can be proved to be submodular.
 In contrast, the objective function of the relaxed placement subproblem of the multi-VPRA problem, to the best of our knowledge, can only be evaluated using Linear Programming, which does not provide us with enough insights that can be utilized to prove or disprove submodularity.
 The second challenge is that the resource allocation algorithms proposed for the basic-VPRA consider only a single resource and cannot be utilized to provide performance guarantees for the multi-VPRA problem, where multiple resources have to be considered during the resource allocation.